amplitude/amplitude-docs/content/collections/analytics/en/insights.md

 ![slack_chart_alerts.png](/docs/output/img/analytics/slack_chart_alerts.png)

-If you have not yet set up the [Slack integration](/docs/analytics/integrate-slack) yet, you will see a button here that will let you connect your Amplitude account to Slack.
+If you have not set up the [Slack integration](/docs/analytics/integrate-slack) yet, you will see a button here that will let you connect your Amplitude account to Slack.